Identifying water quality problems by odor

 Helpful Tip: Get to know the water treatment process and officials in your service area and regularly visit the utility’s website for water safety information.
 Also, if the local water utility uses chloramines, it is a good idea to more frequently inspect and replace interior household water lines, such as for the clothes washer and dishwasher, since rubber fittings and polyurethane fixtures lose their elasticity and are more prone to failure in water treated with these chemicals.

-Oil, Petroleum & Gasoline
+Water Smells Like Oil, Petroleum & Gasoline

 Does the shower smell like a gas station?
 That oily petroleum odor could be an indication of iron-eating bacteria and iron in the water.